Qingrun/AprioriGWAS/README.md

 # AprioriGWAS
-Identifying gene-gene interaction in genome wide association studies
+AprioriGWAS is fast tool to identify gene-gene interaction in genome wide association studies

 # Reference